 1998: In the case Oncale v.
 Sundowner Offshore Services, the Supreme Court of the United States rules that federal laws banning on-the-job sexual harassment also apply when both parties are the same sex.
 The case arose out of a suit for sex discrimination by a male oil-rig worker, who claimed that he was repeatedly subjected to sexual harassment by his male co-workers with the acquiescence of his employer.
 Because it set a precedent regarding harassment "because of sex," the case has been lauded as a landmark "gay rights" case, even though all those involved were heterosexual.

-1996: Country music comedian Minnie Pearl, who appeared at the Grand Ole Opry for more than 50 years and on the television show "Hee Haw" from 1969 to 1991, dies of complications from a stroke at the age of 83 in Nashville, Tenn.
+1996: Country music comedian Minnie Pearl, who appeared at the Grand Ole Opry for more than 50 years and on the television show "Hee Haw" from 1969 to 1991, dies of complications from a stroke at the age of 83 in Nashville, Tennessee.
 Pearl, who was born Sarah Ophelia Colley Cannon, became famous for gentle satire of southern and hillbilly culture, wearing a hat with a price tag hanging from it and bellowing her catch phrase "How-w-w-DEE-E-E-E!"

 1994: Four extremists are convicted in the 1993 World Trade Center bombing in which six people were killed and more than a thousand were injured.
 Mahmud Abouhalima, Mohammad Salameh, Nidal A. Ayyad and Ahmad Ajaj were sentenced to life imprisonment in May 1994.
 Ramzi Yousef, the mastermind of bombing, would be arrested in Islamabad, Pakistan, in February 1995.
 He would eventually be convicted and sentenced to 240 years in prison for the attack.